Shop

 The nuttier, honied, amber-colored lager hits on the same levels as the yeasty bread.

-Alternatively, you could look to complement the more dulcet tones of Märzens with desserts or sweeter breakfast mains.
+Alternatively, you could complement the more dulcet tones of Märzens with desserts or sweeter breakfast mains.
 The caramelized flavors pair well with things like waffles with syrup, pancakes with jam, or even cookies and cake.

 Lastly, consider cheese, a sneaky good pairing here.
 Just think about it: When you assemble a cheese board, you often include accouterments like jam, nuts, toasted bread, or crackers, right?
-All flavor notes you’ll often find in Märzens work well as a pairing alongside cheese.
+All flavor notes you’ll usually find in Märzens work well as a pairing alongside cheese.

 A Few Traditional Dishes to Pair With Oktoberfests